gabe-init/ComfyUI-Openrouter_node/README.md

 ## Updates

+### 5/18/2026

+Reasoning effort setting added.
+Make sure the model supports reasoning when using

 ### 5/9/2026 - Secure API Key Loading

 You can now load your API key from a JSON config or env var instead of typing it into the node, which avoids leaking it in workflow metadata when sharing images.